For many, the new year is an opportunity to look back at memories made — the good times, the big wins, maybe some lessons learned.

-  Take your personalization a step further by leveraging user-generated content.
-A year in review is centered around your customer, so why not allow them to tell their own story?
+Take your personalisation a step further by leveraging user-generated content.
+A year in review is centred around your customer, so why not allow them to tell their own story?

 Let’s go back to the gaming industry.
-When CCP Games wanted to create a personalized year in review for players, they took their personalization to the next level by letting their audience choose what stats they wanted to showcase.
+When CCP Games wanted to create a personalised year in review for players, they took their personalisation to the next level by letting their audience choose what stats they wanted to showcase.

 The 14x amplification on social media and 66% uplift in visits to the EVE Online recruitment page are a testament to the power of user-generated content.

 It’s easy to do with the right technology, too.
-With the latest Living Video functionality, customization can be done in real time straight from the video player.
+With the latest Living Video functionality, customisation can be done in real time straight from the video player.